 [4.33] The Art Deco pattern in this beautiful structure is akin in design to the Merritt Parkway bridges created by George Dunkelberger [click here] and the bridge was apparently photogenic enough to make it onto a postcard.
 The immaculate appearance here makes it look like this was was taken just after completion around October 1, 1909.
 There is nothing to indicate that this structure was designed anywhere other than in the railroad's engineering department.
 This view looks north.
-Interestingly, we have learned that it was the borough of West Haven that had initiated the request for a new bridge so that the road could be widened and for sidewalks put in.
-It has also just been suggested that the reason for the "fine looking concrete span over Campbell Ave," was that perhaps a longer distance could be covered with the arch and without the need for central support columns in the middle of the street.
+Interestingly, we have learned that it was the borough of West Haven that had initiated the request for a new bridge so that the road could be widened and sidewalks put in.
+The other reason for the "fine looking concrete span over Campbell Ave," was that a longer distance could be covered with the arch and without the need for central support columns in the middle of the street.
 The borough also may have desired that this bridge be an ornamental gateway to the downtown and was happily served by a structure that was both utilitarian and beautiful.
 Thus, it was so ordered by the railroad commissioners who apportioned the cost equally between the railroad, the Connecticut Co. for the trolley line passing beneath, and the borough.
-Each share was $6,700, perhaps indicating that this cost was deemed necessary and was agreeable to all parties.
-An attempt spread the borough's cost over the entire town of Orange, of which West Haven was still a part, was expected to be roundly defeated at a town meeting.
+Each share was $6,700, apparently agreeable to all parties.
+An attempt to spread the borough's cost over the entire town of Orange, of which West Haven was still a part, was expected to be roundly defeated at a town meeting.
 We have not found yet the upshot of that effort.
 The Register reported that the clearance height for the trolley cars was 21 feet, "considerably greater than the old span" and the width of the span was 61 feet.
-Cement sidewalks and high gutters were also part of the project to prevent water from collecting at what was called "one of the worst spots in Campbell avenue during a storm."
+Cement sidewalks and high gutters were also part of the project to prevent water from collecting at what was called "one of the worst spots in Campbell avenue during a storm." [rev011516]

 John K. Koella Photo

 [4.34] This is a view looking south with Connecticut Co. streetcar #861 approaching on Sunday, February 2, 1947, about a year before trolley service ended in Connecticut, with the New Haven area the last bastion.
-The house with the four windows still stands in 2009 on the east side of Campbell Ave. across from Marshall's garage.
-This photo appears on p.
-45 in New Haven Streetcars.
+The house with the four windows still stands in 2015 on the east side of Campbell Ave. across from Marshall's Garage.
+This photo appears in New Haven Streetcars [p45].
 Our thanks to BERA and to Mr. Koella for permission to use this photograph.

 [4.35.1] The photos at and both show the west abutment in the course of the demolition; the first looks south.
 It sat, according to Marshall (Jr.) himself, smack dab in the middle of the photo [add012616] at that now shows the newer front building on the property; the NH&D once passed right overhead!
-By summer, 1953, West Haven's "big brass" decided that the bridge had to come down because of "several near crashes" and Campbell Ave. was blocked off from First Ave. to Spring St. for the work that was paid for by the garage.
-The newspaper said that a "power shovel, equipped with a two-ton ball" began to batter the middle of the doomed bridge at 9:00 am on July 28, 1953, with the project supervised by Caesar Canestri, head of the Eastern Construction Co.
+By summer, 1953, West Haven's "big brass" had decided that the bridge should come down because of "several near crashes." involving garage customers.
+Campbell Ave. was then blocked off from First Ave. to Spring St. for the work that was paid for by Marshall's.
+The newspaper said that a "power shovel, equipped with a two-ton ball" began to batter the center of the doomed bridge at 9:00 am on July 28, 1953, with the project supervised by Caesar Canestri, head of the Eastern Construction Co.
 Information relayed from Mr. Canestri indicates that the work was done, not with a wrecking ball, but with jackhammers and controlled blasting under the supervision of an expert from the dynamite company.
 A power shovel cleaned up the debris which fell onto the sand that had been spread below to protect the street.
-The shovel, gas-powered in contrast to today's diesels, looked like the one in the popular 1939 children's story, Mike Mulligan and His Steam Shovel.
-The photos show the west abutment, left is looking north, with the bridge gone.
-With the work completed in early August and the Curb Reporter noting many photographers taking pictures that it said would some day become "valuable momentos," none other than the ones here have turned up and no coverage at all of this notable event has been found in the Register.
+The old gas-powered shovel looked like the one Mike Mulligan used in the popular 1939 children's story.
+The work was completed in early August, the Curb Reporter noting the many people were snapping pictures sure to become "valuable momentos."
+Other than the ones here, none have turned up and no coverage at all of this notable event has been found in the Register.
 Someone out there has to have some!
-An interesting offshoot of the bridge demolition was the sponsoring by Marshall's of a race car Mr. Canestri saw at the garage and its driver, Frank Belbusti, whom we recently met in Woodbridge, CT where he lives today.
-Those were the glory days of the West Haven Speedway, which was located at the east corner of Rock St. and Savin Ave., now Captain Thomas Blvd.
+An interesting offshoot of the bridge demolition was the sponsoring by Marshall (Sr.) of a race car Mr. Canestri saw at the garage and its driver, Frank Belbusti, whom we once interviewed in Woodbridge.
+Those were the glory days of the West Haven Speedway, which was located at the east corner of Rock St. and Savin Ave., along today's Captain Thomas Blvd.
 So the sad passing of the 'Great Concrete Bridge' was at least the start of a happy association for these men.
 Thanks to Dan Shine, historian for the First Congregational Church of West Haven, for this information and the contact with Mr. Belbusti.
-Dan's articles currently appear as the Historian's Corner in the West Haven Voice.
+Dan's articles currently appear as the Historian's Corner in the West Haven Voice. [rev012516]

 [4.35.2] This shot shows the 50-ft-deep Allingtown cut, just west of Campbell Ave, the scene of landslides, fallen boulders, and stalled NH&D engines on the westbound up-grade in the early days.
 After grueling lessons in photography, astronomy, and locomotive technology, we think it is virtually certain that the train is eastbound.
 When we flipped the negative horizontally, the knuckle on the coupler was, incorrectly, on the engineer's left.
 As seen here, the train could still be traveling west except that the sun in our northern hemisphere can only be in the southern sky, casting the locomotive's shadow perpendicularly to the north.
 Of course, in the words of the old 1930s radio show, only "The Shadow knows..." for sure!
 The pole line is probaby not as good a clue as we first thought.
 The photo at MP 4.47.1 shows pole lines on both sides of the NH&D track ca. 1900 and we know that SNET and AT&T lines ran on opposite sides of the NH&D: see Track 6, MP 6.5.1.
 The engine number seems to read 98.
 The widest date range of the shot is from 1900 to September of 1904, the former being the date when automatic couplers began to appear on locomotives and the latter when NYNH&H engines were renumbered, the #98 becoming the #1796.
 The cowcatcher on this locomotive has been replaced by a foot board, indicating it was a yard engine that may not have routinely pulled Derby line passenger trains.
 That makes this shot doubly interesting, unique, and historic.

-[4.38] This is the 1411, Phil Blakeslee's engine, which was taking the Allingtown siding when struck by the down train from Ansonia which had failed to slow up for the meet.
+[4.38] This is the #1411, Phil Blakeslee's engine, which was taking the Allingtown siding when struck by the down train from Ansonia that had failed to slow up for the meet.
 Engineer Johnson in the #1792 was killed; it is likely that he forgot about the Sunday-only train ahead of him and that brakes applied at the last minute were unable to stop his train.
-Blakeslee, though badly injured in in a 1905 wreck at NORTH KENT, was not seriously hurt this time and continued to work, retiring in 1947 and going on to publish Lines West in 1951.
-The best account of the accident [click here] is in The New York Times.
+Blakeslee, though badly injured in in a 1905 wreck at NORTH KENT, was not seriously hurt this time and continued to work until 1947.
+He published Lines West in 1951.
+The best account of this accident [click here] is in The New York Times.
 The #1792 was scrapped immediately.
 The #1411 was rebuilt and served until it was retired in February, 1924.
 [REFS: NYT/09/16/1907/02; HC/03/31/1905/01][rev032316, new photo at ]

 [4.39.1] This New Haven-era concrete culvert stood behind the housing unit on the west side of Glade St. in 1980 and is probably still there today.
 The infamous curve is visible here, just beyond the hospital property and the Allingtown siding.
 The NH&D is turning north and heading for the Boston Post Rd, known as Milford Tpke. when the Derby road opened.